tpope/vim-sleuth/README.markdown

 License
 -------

-Copyright (c) Tim Pope.
+Copyright © Tim Pope.
 Distributed under the same terms as Vim itself.
 See `:help license`.